realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

            pages.forEach { it.view() }
         }

-	    fun updateName(newTitle: String): Book {
+	    fun updateTitle(newTitle: String): Book {
-		   return Book(newTitle, pages)  // <-- the "updateName" method is expected to return a new object with the new state.
+		   return Book(newTitle, pages)  // <-- The "updateTitle" method returns a new object with the new state.
 	    }

 	    fun updatePages(newPages: List<Page>): Book {
-		    return Book(title, newPages)  // <-- the "updatePages" method is expected to return a new object with the new state.
+		    return Book(title, newPages)  // <-- The "updatePages" method returns a new object with the new state.
 	    }
      }

      class Application(
-        private val book: Book  // <-- the "Application" class, the "val" keyword means the variable is immutable.
+        private val book: Book  // <-- The "Application" class, the "val" keyword means the variable is immutable.
      ) {
         fun view() {
            println("Application Viewing: ${book.title}")
            book.view()
         }

-        fun updateBook(newDocument: Book): Application {
+        fun updateBook(newBook: Book): Application {
-		   return Application(newDocument)  // <-- the "updateDocument" method is expected to return a new object with the new state.
+		   return Application(newBook)  // <-- The "updateBook" method returns a new object with the new state.
 	    }
      }